How to Enter

-Congratulations to Brooke Jeries '14, winner of the 2012 Family Anchors Award essay contest.
-Brooke wrote about her mother, Melissa Mattinson.
-She will be honored at the President's Breakfast on Saturday, November 3rd, as part of Family Weekend 2012.
+Congratulations to Ardis Greene, winner of the 2013 Family Anchors Award.
+Her daughter, Allison Greene '14, wrote about her in a compelling essay entry.
+They will be honored at the President's Breakfast on Saturday, November 2nd, as part of Family Weekend 2013.
 Download the essay

-Freshman Matthew Webb was awarded an honorable mention for an essay written about his father, Dan Webb, and Senior Alecia Ivery won an honorable mention for her essay about her grandmother, Rosemary Cary.
+Freshman Maria Gowon was awarded an honorable mention for an essay written about her father, Dawuda Gowon, and freshman Emily Nelson won an honorable mention for her essay about her father, Darryl Nelson.

-- The 2011 Family Anchor Award recipients are Bruce and Colleen Bandy.
+- The 2011 Family Anchors Award recipients are Bruce and Colleen Bandy.
 The essay was written by Lindsey Bandy, Class of 2012.

-- The 2010 Family Anchor Award recipient is Amelia Zipay.
+- The 2010 Family Anchors Award recipient is Amelia Zipay.
 The essay was written by Carly Henkel, Class of 2012.

-- The 2009 Family Anchor Award recipients are Leonard and Rosetta Shetler.
+- The 2009 Family Anchors Award recipients are Leonard and Rosetta Shetler.
 The essay was written by Kara Shetler, Class of 2011.

-- The 2008 Family Anchor Award recipient is Lisa Paulun.
+- The 2008 Family Anchors Award recipient is Lisa Paulun.
 The essay was written by Rebekah Ostosh, Class of 2012.

-- The 2007 Family Anchor Award recipient is Marty Feldhake.
+- The 2007 Family Anchors Award recipient is Marty Feldhake.
 The essay was written by Emily Feldhake, Class of 2011.
-About the Contest: